coldkillerr/Coursera-using-python-to-interact-with-the-OS/bash_scripting.md

   The sizes of these directories are related to the amount of files in them.

-* `chmod` is a command to change permissions of a file
+* `chmod` is a command to change permissions of a file.
-* `mkdir` command is used to create a new directory,
+* `mkdir` command is used to create a new directory.
-* `cd` command is used change into new directory,
+* `cd` command is used change into new directory.
 * `pwd` is the command used  to print the current working directory.
 * `cp` command is used tocopy files from one directory to another.